nuigroup/ccv-wxwidgets/branches/wxCCV/README.txt

   wxWidgets
   gcc4

-you may need select the correct gcc version in shell like this:
+you may need to select the correct gcc version in shell like this:
   $ sudo gcc_select gcc42

 To complie, use the following command in uxix shell: